Authorize access to blobs using Microsoft Entra ID

 For details on the permissions required to call specific Blob service operations, see Permissions for calling data operations.

-Access to blob data via the Azure portal, PowerShell, or Azure CLI can be authorized either by using the user's Azure AD account or by using the account access keys (Shared Key authorization).
+Access to blob data via the Azure portal, PowerShell, or Azure CLI can be authorized either by using the user's Microsoft Entra account or by using the account access keys (Shared Key authorization).

 Authorization with Shared Key is not recommended as it may be less secure.
 For optimal security, disable authorization via Shared Key for your storage account, as described in Prevent Shared Key authorization for an Azure Storage account.